The Leading Independent

 The Marshall School of Business is located in the University of Southern California’s University Park campus close to downtown Los Angeles.
 Marshall’s graduate programs are housed in Popovich Hall, which, in addition to academic facilities, boasts a café and a courtyard that serve as common meeting places for members of the Marshall community.
 Students and faculty can also take advantage of the nearby Crocker Business Library for their research needs.

-MBA students can find housing on campus in both apartments and residence halls.
-However, a fair number of Marshall students choose to live off-campus in nearby Los Angeles neighborhoods.
+MBA students can find graduate housing on campus in apartments.
+Since those on-campus options are limited, a majority of graduate students choose to live off-campus in nearby Los Angeles neighborhoods.

 MBA Careers